 From the end of September (week 40) we have seen a large increase in cases and increasing cumulative confirmed cases, peaking during week 42.
 This is mainly due to increasing clusters, increasing community transmission and contact tracing within a variety of settings.
 Although there were decreasing cases from the end of October (week 43) to week 48, from week 49 to week 53 there were increasing weekly cases.
-However there has been a decrease in weekly cases in week 1 compared to week 53.
+There has now been a decrease in weekly cases since week 53.